DSkapinakis/credit-card-default-deep-learning/README.md

 <img src="https://github.com/DSkapinakis/credit-card-default-prediction-ml/assets/136902596/75c6a38d-06b9-4b1d-a38f-a5f8f814ca85" width="600" height="600" alt="Image Description">

 # Research Design

-To determine the most powerful DL model, among the most popular ones, for temporal feature extraction in the Taiwan dataset, the three investigated models will be assessed across eight stages, ensuring a comprehensive and robust evaluation.
-The stages were derived by utilizing either temporal only or static and temporal input features (IF), and by performing the final classification with either a dense layer or a conventional ML model.
-The temporal feature extractor (TFE) that consistently demonstrates superior performance across the majority of stages will be chosen as the optimal one.
-Following the exploratory data analysis (EDA), the final results will be produced for the optimized versions (hyperparameter tuning) of all 24 models (3x8 stages).
-The figures below depict the research design pipeline and the composition of the eight IF + FCL (Final Classification Layer) stages.
+The graphs below demonstrate the 8 stages in which the DL models were compared.
+The stages consist of the use of different final classification layers, namely a dense layer, logistic regression, random forest and XGBoost, and whether or not static features are included together with the temporal ones.
+The optimal Temporal Feature Extractor (TFE) will be the one which consistently demonstrates superior performance across the majority of stages.
+3 DL models for each of the 8 stages, makes 24 different models in total, each of which was tuned regarding architecture, optimizer, learning rate and batch size.

 ![image](https://github.com/DSkapinakis/credit-card-default-prediction-ml/assets/136902596/a21fc75b-6071-4cc7-9f54-fb94a79e70ae)